 U of A is home to 37,830 students from 143 countries.
-In the 2015-2016 academic year, 17% of undergraduate students were international students, and international students in graduate programs was 38%.
+In the 2015-2016 academic year, 17% of undergraduate students and 38% of graduate students were international students.
 It has a faculty to student ratio of 1:21.
 In a survey issued to 2014 graduates, 90% reported being satisfied with their educational experience.
-Maclean’s reports that standout programs at the university are Computing Science, Drama and Nanotechnology.
+Maclean’s University Rankings reports that standout programs at the university are Computing Science, Drama and Nanotechnology.

 U of A received $132m in donations and non-government grants in F2016.
 Administrative costs, taken from the charity's T3010 CRA filing, are 20% of total revenues and fundraising costs are 5% of donations.
 For every dollar donated, 75 cents goes towards the University’s programs, falling within Ci’s reasonable range.
 The university has funding reserves of $1.7b, of which $1.1b is donor endowed.
 Together, these can cover just under 18 months of program costs.